rigaya/QSVEnc/QSVEncC_Options.en.md

   Models registered in models.json can be specified without extension (e.g. `model=artcnn_c4f32`). [`--vpp-onnx-model-dir`](#--vpp-onnx-model-dir-string) must be specified to use this feature.
   If a registered model has `"fp32": true` in models.json and `prec=auto`, QSVEnc automatically uses `prec=fp32`.
+  If a registered model has `"colormatrix_out": "bt2020"` in models.json and `colormatrix_out=auto`, QSVEnc automatically uses the registered output matrix.

   | Family | Model names |
   |--------|------------|